bentoml/Yatai/docs/admin-guide.md

 **Step 3.
 Install Yatai chart**

-The following command will create an `yatai-system` namespace in the Minikube cluster, and install Yatai and all its dependency services.
+The following command will create a namespace `yatai-system` in the Minikube cluster, and install Yatai and all its dependency services.

 ```bash